sergey-melnychuk/uppercut/doc/design-guide.md

 as in order to act, an Envelope must be received first.
 In order to be received, an Envelope then must be sent first!

-With provided ways of (1) spawning an actor in a declarative manner (as actors can be created only inside the Environment, not outside) under given Address and (2) sending an Envelope to a given Address, it must be possible to define initial configuration of the Environment: set of Actor blueprints and initial set of
+With provided ways of (1) spawning an actor in declarative manner (as actors can be created only inside the Environment, not outside) under given Address and (2) sending an Envelope to a given Address, it must be possible to define initial configuration of the Environment: set of Actor blueprints and initial set of